 - The winding direction of the inner safety loop for passenger cars must be identical to the outer safety loop for trucks.
-Meaning, the sensitivity in the middle between outer and inner loop is then at its maximum. - Outer and inner loop must be both connected to one detector channel. - The overall inductance determines, whether the truck and the passenger car loop have to be implemented as series or as parallel circuit.
+Meaning, the sensitivity in the middle between outer and inner loop is then at its maximum. - Switch outer and inner loop together on one detector channel. - The overall inductance determines, whether the truck and the passenger car loop have to be implemented as series or as parallel circuit.
 Always lead both feed lines into the barrier housing.
 The overall inductance must be between 70 and 500 μH.